BlenderCN-Org/deep-speeddreams/README.rst

 The original DeepDriving implementation is a project from the princeton university (http://deepdriving.cs.princeton.edu/).

-If you are simply looking for the original SpeedDreams project, please look at http://www.speed-dreams.org.
+If you are simply looking for the original SpeedDreams project, please visit http://www.speed-dreams.org.
 Since there are some compile issues on windows with the original version, you can also checkout the tag (**ToDo**) from this respository, where several issues are fixed, without containing additional code from the DeepDriving project.

 Index
 ====================